antonio-ramadas/vodafone-business-store-scraper/README.md

 ![Cronjob](resources/cronjob.png)

-It runs everyday at 3 a.m. and notifies me if something goes wrong.
+It runs every day at 3 a.m. and notifies me if something goes wrong.
 Notice, that the request may succeed and the application still break, because a request succeeds before the scraping process starts.